- [Posted Jan 2021]: Postdoctoral Fellowship – Applications reviewed on a rolling basis starting Jan 2021 until filled. [jobRxiv posting]

 For prospective students at Johns Hopkins

 I mostly supervise students from Biostatistics, but am also excited to work with students in any department at JHU.
-I am not on the admissions committee so I pretty much don’t have any say over whether you will get admitted.
-But if you want to do a Ph.D. at Hopkins Biostat and you: (1) have the serious math chops to get through our program (it is at the top end of rigor among Biostat programs) and (2) have written a cool R package and put it on Github or done an awesome data analysis and posted it on the web, then I want to hear from you.
-Send me an email to my gmail account with your CV attached, a link to your project, and a one liner about the coolest research project you can think of that relates to anything me or any of my colleagues do.
-I’ll make sure the right people see your application.
+I am not on the admissions committee so I pretty much do not have any say over whether you will get admitted.
+But if you want to do a Ph.D. at Hopkins Biostat and you have written a cool R package and put it on Github or done an awesome data analysis and posted it on the web, then I want to hear from you.
+Send me an email with your CV attached, a link to your project, and a one liner about the coolest research project you can think of that relates to anything me or any of my colleagues do.
+However, please keep in mind I am not on the admission committee and I have no say over who gets admitted to the department, but once you are admitted I’d love to talk more!

 For prospective postdocs